 - On a scholarship attached to an aid programme, and

 - You are a PhD student at a recognised university or an approved exchange student

 The rules governing Visas for Dependent Children get increasingly complicated as you dig deeper.
 A lot of factors go into deciding what your dependent children can do while they live in New Zealand.

 Do not end up choosing the wrong immigration path for your children.
 Work with our Auckland based team of immigration experts to determine the best visa option for your child.
-Book a 100% free consultation and let our licensed immigration team help you determine the best visa option for your dependent children.
+Book a consultation and let our licensed immigration team help you determine the best visa option for your dependent children.

 What is the cost and time to obtain Visas for Dependent Children?

 The time taken by INZ to process Dependent Child Visas largely depends on the kind of visa held by the parent.
 Temporary Dependent Children Visa applications may get processed in a few weeks, whereas applications based on resident visas may take months.